I work in metal. I love abstract metal art. I am an avid learner and am always growing.

 One way you can form the blank is to take a round disc of sheet metal and use a hammer to make a depression.
 Work from the outside edges in while rotating the disc.
 This method is mainly used for softer metals such as copper and brass.

 When you do this, draw a circle pattern on a piece of paper.
 Cut it out and trace it on the sheet metal.
-The flat metal disc is cut out and, if it is made of copper or brass, is annealed by flame heating so the metal becomes softer and more malleable.
+The flat metal disc is cut out and, if it is made of brass or copper sheet, it is annealed by flame heating so the metal becomes softer and more malleable.
 This is important because these metals will harden during the hammering process.
 They may need annealing a few times during the process.

 2. Anneal the Copper